rlanagan/guardian/README.md

 will call the `:on_failure` function.

 When you ensure a session, you must declare an error handler.
-This can be done as part of a pipeline or inside a pheonix controller.
+This can be done as part of a pipeline or inside a phoenix controller.

 ```elixir
 defmodule MyApp.MyController do